priyankarauthan/SpringBoot/README.md

 6. Bean is Ready to Use	The bean is fully initialized and available for use.
 7. Destruction	If the bean implements DisposableBean or has @PreDestroy, cleanup happens before destruction.

-## Q4-Dependency Injection
+## Dependency Injection
 Ans- Dependency Injection (DI) is a design pattern where Spring Boot automatically provides the required dependencies (objects) instead of you manually creating them.

-## Q5- How Spring Manages Dependency Injection?
+## How Spring Manages Dependency Injection?
 @Component tells Spring to create and manage the object.
 @Autowired tells Spring to inject the required dependency automatically.
 Spring removes tight coupling and makes code more flexible and testable.